Hours & Information

-The Museum’s renowned collection of European art of the Renaissance and Baroque eras is the focus of this inspiring tour, which will chronicle the development of new styles and techniques in the fourteenth through seventeenth centuries.
+The Museum’s renowned collection of European art of the Renaissance and Baroque eras is the focus of this inspiring tour, which will chronicle the development of new styles and techniques in the 14th through 17th centuries.
 It examines diverse artworks ranging from devotional subjects to portraiture, landscapes, and still lifes created in Italy, Spain, the Netherlands, France, and Germany.

 Spiritual Art Around the World

 Why are we here?
 How should we live?
 Is there life after death?
 See how cultures around the world address humankind’s universal questions through devotional or spiritual masterworks such as Renaissance and Baroque painting, African masks, Indian miniature painting, and Asian sculpture.